Twin crises: Policy measures to reduce the risk of twin crises

-The 2007–present global financial crisis and the advanced economies
+The 2008 financial crisis in advanced economies

-On the other hand, before the 2007 global financial crisis there was a belief that, for advanced economies, destabilizing, systematic, multi-country financial crises were a relic of the past, as if they were free from that problem.
+Before the 2008 financial crisis, there was a belief that for advanced economies, destabilizing, systematic, multi-country financial crises were a relic of the past that would not recur.
 Those economies were in fact experiencing a period of "Great Moderation", a term coined by Stock and Watson (2002) in reference to the reduction of the volatility of business cycle fluctuations, which could be seen in the data since the 1980s.
-However, the conclusion of some economists that those countries were immune from such crises was, at least, precipitated.
-The Nobel Prize literature in Economics Robert Lucas Jr., for example, said that the "central problem of depression-prevention (has) been solved, for all practical purposes".
-Thus, relying on this misconception, Advanced Economies engaged in excessive financial risk taking by allowing for great deregulations in their banking systems, which made them more susceptible to banking crises.
+However, the conclusion of some economists that those countries were now immune from such crises was unjustified.
+Robert Lucas Jr., 1995 Nobel Memorial Prize in Economic Sciences winner, for example said that the "central problem of depression-prevention (has) been solved, for all practical purposes".
+Relying on this misconception advanced economies engaged in excessive financial risk-taking by allowing great deregulation of their banking systems, which made them more susceptible to banking crises.

-As Reinhart and Rogoff (2008) showed later, this idea was myopic because those countries only took in consideration a very short and recent sample of crises (all the research was being made with data starting on the 1970s).
-By using data on banking crises that goes back to 1800 (or to the year of independence of each country, whatever comes first), they showed that banking crises have long been an "equal opportunity menace", in the sense that the incidence of banking crises proves to be remarkably similar in the high-income countries and in the middle-to-low-income countries.
-And more surprising, there are also qualitative and quantitative parallels across disparate income groups.
-Also, a more careful analysis would have shown that even in the 1990s there were banking crises in advanced economies, such as the crises in the Nordic countries (a systemic crisis that affected Finland, Norway and Sweden), in Japan and in Greece, which shows that the "immunity to crises" idea was based in very weak fundamentals.
+As Reinhart and Rogoff (2008) showed later, this idea was myopic because those countries only took into consideration a very short and recent sample of crises; all the research was being made with data starting on the 1970s.
+By using data on banking crises that goes back to either 1800 or the year of independence of each country, whatever comes first, they showed that banking crises have long been an "equal opportunity menace", in the sense that the incidence of banking crises proves to be remarkably similar in high-income and middle-to-low-income countries.
+And, more surprising, there are qualitative and quantitative parallels across disparate income groups.
+Also, a more careful analysis would have shown that even in the 1990s there were banking crises in advanced economies, such as the crises in the Nordic countries (a systemic crisis that affected Finland, Norway and Sweden), in Japan and in Greece, which shows that the "immunity to crises" idea was very weakly based.